-Members of the Signal Society and Producer's Circle directly impact our Bay Area community by making significant investments to ensure the future of KQED's high-quality, engaging programming and services.
-In recognition of their generous support, these members receive invitations to exclusive events throughout the year, designed to offer a unique, behind-the-scenes look at KQED's diverse programming.
+KQED major donors directly impact Bay Area communities by making significant investments to ensure the future of KQED's high-quality, engaging programming and services.
+In recognition of their generous support, major donors receive invitations to exclusive events throughout the year, designed to offer a unique, behind-the-scenes look at KQED's diverse programming.
 Here are a few examples of recent events:

-Chris Kimball from America's Test Kitchen at
+Christopher Kimball from America's Test Kitchen

 Also on KQED.org this week ...

 Taking "The Leap" — KQED's New Podcast

 A new KQED storytelling podcast about people making dramatic, risky changes, told by award-winning public radio reporters Amy Standen and Judy Campbell.

 Watch Film School Shorts Online

 KQED's national half-hour weekly series showcases short student films from across the country.
 Watch well-crafted films online now.